Diastasis Rehab Splint® & Together Tape™ Sizing

 2. Measure the circumference of your body over your belly button.
 Measure in the evening when your belly is the largest.
 Your muscles should be relaxed when you measure.
 Waist size does not determine belly size.

 If you do not have a measuring tape, measure with a piece of string and then measure the string with a ruler.
 Please look at the chart below.
 It gives your back size and circumference size.
 If your circumference size is larger than the range on the chart, then the arms of the splint need to be longer.
-For this reason we have developed Extenders.
-They velcro on to the ends of each of the three arms to make them longer.
-These extenders are also ideal during pregnancy so you can wear your same splint during the second and third trimester.
+You can make them longer by stretching them or adding a longer piece of hook velcro to the hook velcro that is presently there.
+If they are still not long enough you can get our extenders as a last resort.
+The extenders velcro on to the ends of each of the three arms to make them longer.
+These extenders are ideal during pregnancy so you can wear your same splint during the second and third trimester.
 After a couple of weeks of doing the exercises your belly will become smaller and the elastic arms of your splint may become longer.
 Just put a hem in the arms to make them smaller.

 If you still have questions relating to the splint, please read our FAQ Page.